SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *disable(trigger :: String := false, action :: ControllerAction := false)*
 Disables the given trigger (for example "Push") for this controller function, which means, that the connected action cannot be triggered anymore by the hardware controller.
 If *trigger* is not supplied, all triggers will be disabled.
 If *action* is supplied, the function is disabled only for the given action.

-#### *setText(test :: String, color :: String := "Black")*
+#### *setLabel(text :: String, color :: String := "Black")*
-If the controller has an associated visual representation of the hardware controller, the visual label of the function might be changed with this method.
+If the controller has an associated visual representation of the hardware controller or if the controller supports graphical feedback on its own, the visual label of the function might be changed with this method.
 The given color must be a defined HTML color descriptor.

+#### *setIcon(path :: String)*
+If the controller has an associated visual representation of the hardware controller or if the controller supports graphical feedback on its own, the icon of the function might be changed with this method.

 #### *connectAction(action :: ControllerAction)*
 Connects or binds the function to the given action.
 From now on, every trigger of the hardware controller will result in an activation of the [fireAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-fireactionfunction--controllerfunction-trigger--string) method of the action, as long as the function is currently enabled for the trigger in question.
 Normally, functions will be connected during the activation of plugins or modes.